 After three years as an agent at the L. Perkins Agency, Rachel Brooks joined BookEnds in June 2017.
 While at LPA she established a mix of romance, young adult, and cozy mystery clients.
 Prior to that she was apprentice to agent Louise Fury.

-Originally from Washington (and then from all over as an Air Force brat), Rachel now resides with her scientist husband and chatty rescue cat.
+Originally from Washington (and then from all over as an Air Force brat), Rachel now resides with her gamer husband and chatty rescue cat.
 When not working, her other interests include trying new recipes, playing World of Warcraft, and spending time by the ocean.